 The kidneys are reddish-brown bean-shaped organs located just above the waist, one on each side of the spine.
 As part of the urinary system, their main jobs are filtering blood and making urine to get rid of body wastes.
 Renal cell carcinoma is a type of kidney cancer.
 It accounts for 90% to 95% of kidney cancers, but it’s not very common (occurs in 1 of 10,000 people yearly).
 Twice as many men as women have it, usually between 50 and 70 years old.

-Early kidney cancer often does not cause symptoms.
-As the cancer grows, symptoms may include:
+Early disease may cause no symptoms.
+As the tumor grows, symptoms may include:

 - Blood in the urine.

 - Lump or mass in the kidney area.

 Your healthcare provider makes a preliminary diagnosis by using special x-rays, including computed tomography (CT), magnetic resonance imaging (MRI), and ultrasonography.